liesenf/andreasliesenfeld.github.io/talking-chinese-characters.md

 ### User experience evaluation

 After the development of a working prototype, we ground the further development of our dialog flow and intent recognition capabilities on user feedback and user experience evaluation.

-To date, our system has undergone a round of preliminary user trails.
-Three types of data were collected.
+To date, our system has undergone one round of preliminary user trails.
+Three types of data were collected:

 (1) User analytics in form of system logs that provide information on user input and dialog progression.

-(2) video recordings of human-voice bot interaction that provide observational data on user experience
+(2) video recordings of human-voice bot interaction that provide observational data on user experience.

-(3) self-reported user experience evaluation based on feeback surveys and semi-structured interviews
+(3) self-reported user experience evaluation based on feeback surveys and semi-structured interviews.